k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md

 <img src="../images/settings_masking_edit.png"  />

-When selecting an actor or a flow, its respective input parameters are dynamically added underneath it.
+Selecting an actor or a flow dynamically adds its corresponding input parameters underneath it.

 **Guidelines for Creating a Masking Flow**